Nikhil-Bhat6/guide/README.md

 This reference tool will eventually include thousands of articles that cover all areas of development, design, and data science—all written to be easily understood by people new to coding.

-This repo is where we plan and maintain these Guide articles, which we then host on our community's wiki-like Guide website at [`guide.freecodecamp.org`](https://guide.freecodecamp.org).
+This repository is where we plan and maintain these Guide articles, which we then host on our community's wiki-like Guide website at [`guide.freecodecamp.org`](https://guide.freecodecamp.org).

 ## What are Guide articles?